muhammed-1122/Frontend-Summative-Assignment---Building-Responsive-UI/README.md

 Check Dates: Ensure you have added expenses dated within the last 7 calendar days.

 Verify Console: Open your browser's developer console (F12) for any JavaScript errors related to Chart.js.
 (The current script uses Chart.js correctly, so data input is the most likely issue.)

-📄 File Structure

-File

-Purpose

-index.html

-The main application shell and all page content definitions.

-style.css

-All CSS rules and utility classes for layout and aesthetics.

-script.js

-Contains all application logic, state management, navigation, data processing, and Chart.js initialization.